Factom-Asset-Tokens/FAT/fatips/x.md

 # Inheritance

-FAT standards can extend and inherit functionality and rules from others.
-The `extends` \<FATIP #> Keyword and Tag denotes feature inheritance on a feature by feature basis.
+FAT standards can inherit functionality and rules from others.
+The `inherits` \<FATIP #> Keyword and Tag denotes feature inheritance on a feature by feature basis.
 The author of the FATIP must explain how and what is being inherited, and if there are any changes being made.